Are the arts fluff? Well, first of all, NO! That being said, let’s explore why the answer is no.

 When Lori was leading her session “Historically Speaking,” again, I could only think about how much the students would learn through effective storytelling from the teacher and through their own creation of stories.
 Her focus was on personal stories and that of local history.
 I couldn’t help but connect this to what my team does during our immigration unit.
 (Or maybe more like what we should be doing!)
 We ask our students to find out information about their families, but we don’t take it to that next step and have them story-tell.
 We should.
 And, as Lori pointed out, public speaking is in the common core.
 What better way to practice public speaking than to tell relevant stories that connect with the other content standards you may be required to teach?

 And it is through the processes of researching the information, creating the questions to research (both of which are also in the Common Core Standards) in order to create the great stories to tell that students get that deep learning.

+Hopefully, you can appreciate how foundational the arts actually are.
 If anyone balks at you for wanting to do more art in your classroom, whether you are a gen ed teacher or an arts teacher, refrain from your frustration and think about the depth of learning the arts provide us with.
-When working in the arts, infused in another content area, students are gaining a better, deeper understanding of the material at hand.
+When working in the arts, infused in another content area, students gain a better, deeper understanding of the material at hand.